Skip to content

 The panHash parameter does not, as the name might suggest, contain any part of the PAN (card number), nor is it a value calculated based on the PAN.
 Also, it is not considered a hash value.
 Instead, it is a randomly generated sequence, adhering to PCI DSS standard and stored safely in the PCI certified environment at Nets.

-Please note: it is your responsibility to store tokens in a secure way and to restrict access to it.
+It is your responsibility to store tokens in a secure way and to restrict access to it.
 This data mustn't be exposed on the frontend.

 Saved tokens in Netaxept's database become unaccessible, if they have been created more than 1100 days ago, or when the recurring payments token's expiration date has passed.